ondicastillo/Data-Analysis-Housing-in-Ames-Iowa/Regression-Diagnostics-.md

 Regression Dianostics with R
 ================
-Ondina Castillo
-3/2/2022

 ## 1. Analyzing a housing dataset (Ames Housing Dataset)

 Introduction:

-  This paper’s aim is to create a regression model and analysis from a specific data set.
-The data that will be used was created by the Ames Assessorís Office and it contains information regarding Housing in Ames, Iowa from 2006 to 2010.
-The data file contains both categorical and quantitative variable, nonetheless, for the purpose of this paper the focus will be exclusively on the numerical ones.
+What are the variables that influence the pricing (Sale Price) of houses in Ames, Iowa?
+This paper aims to answer this question by creating a regression model that can predict the monetary cost of housing.
+To achieve this goal, a dataset of the real estate market in Iowa from 2006 to 2016 will be used.

 ### 2. EDA